marcodeangelis/stochastic-area-metric/README.md

-We can check that the obtained result coincides exactly with the result coming from the `scipy` code library, which is a very good news.
+We can check that the obtained result coincides exactly with the result using the `scipy` code library, which is a very good news.

 ```python